MileHacker Logo

 • Alabama's Gateway to the sea Causeway (US-90/98) offers expansive views of water and wetlands, beautiful at sunrise or sunset.

-• The Eastern Shore towns provide elevated views of The Site of the battle of mobile bay from bluffs and piers.
+• The Eastern Shore towns provide elevated views of The Site of the conflict of a historic estuary from bluffs and piers.

 • Dauphin Island Beaches provide quieter, natural beach experiences.